datalogics-robb/conan-center-index/dl-docs/automatic-tool-builds.md

   requirements of the tool.
 - `configs`: a list of configs to build for the particular tool in question.
 Any config in this list must _also_ be in `prebuilt_tools_configs`.
+- `recipe_from`: A string indicating the directory from which to load the recipe.
+This can be used to override the search for the recipe directory in `config.yml`, to use an alternate recipe.

 #### Limiting which tool configs to use